All Episodes

 He can't piss off the Bolshevik Bernie wing of the party.

-He can't piss off the Ocasio Cortez radical wing of the party.
+He can't piss off the Ocasio-Cortez radical wing of the party.

 Unbelievable.

-Are you gonna pack the courts?
+Are you going to pack the courts?

 Yes or no?

-Bill Maher asked Adam Schiff, he said yeah, he would support it.
+Bill Maher asked Adam Schiff, he said, yeah, he would support it.

-Will you do you support Chuck Schumer saying everything's on the table, ending the legislative filibuster?
+Do you support Chuck Schumer saying everything's on the table, ending the legislative filibuster?

 Do you agree with Nancy Pelosi that a president can be impeached every day of the week for any reason?

-And you know, and on the answer of why didn't you support the travel?
+And, you know, and on the answer of why didn't you support the travel?

-Why did you say it was hysterical xenophobia and fear mongering?
+Why did you say it was hysterical xenophobia and fear-mongering?

-Another big payday for Hunter?
+What did you want another big payday for Hunter?

 Hunter's been apparently getting paydays from everybody.